Are you keen to visit one of Norway’s most beautiful natural phenomena?

 One of the most famous outlets on the Vestisen Svaritsen glacier is Engabreen.
 It is 36 km2 and has the lowest glacier terminus of all glaciers in Norway and goes nearly all the way down to Engabrevatnet.

-Not only does this glacier stun visitors by its beauty, but it also surprises people as it is Northern Scandinavia’s biggest glacier and is one that is closest to the sea.
+Not only does this glacier stun visitors with its beauty, but it also surprises people as it is Northern Scandinavia’s biggest glacier and is one that is closest to the sea.

 It is renowned for its baby-blue sheen and the gorgeous green meltwater of Holandsfjord.
 Engabreen is truly mind-blowing and a Norway glacier worth visiting.